 An easier way of setting up Google Analytics is using MonsterInsights.
 It is the best WordPress Analytics plugin and helps you set up advanced tracking in WordPress without editing code.

 See our step-by-step tutorial on how to install Google Analytics in WordPress.

 Any link that takes users away from your website is called an outbound link.
 If you use affiliate marketing to make money from your website, then those outbound links are also known as affiliate links.

 Tracking these outbound links help you see how much traffic you are sending to other sites, and you can use this data to build stronger partnerships with those sites.

-As a blogger / affiliate, you can see which affiliate links are clicked more often by your visitors.
+As a blogger, you can see which affiliate links are clicked more often by your visitors.
 This information can help you make a proper affiliate marketing strategy and boost your referral earnings.

 The easiest way to track affiliate links in WordPress is by using MonsterInsights.
-It is the best Google Analytics plugin for WordPress and allows you to easily track outbound links.
+It tracks outbound links and affiliate links on your site out of the box.

 3. Enhanced Ecommerce Tracking with Google Analytics